Multigrain Sourdough Bread

 - Bake for 15 minutes.

-- Continue baking an additional 30 minutes.
-If loaf is getting too brown, lower the oven temperature another 25 degrees.
+- Continue baking an additional 30 minutes, or until loaf is done.

 - Remove from oven.